silyu26/Project-Y/README.md

 For an overview of the roles and responsibilities of each team member, please refer to the [Roles & Responsibilities Wiki Article](https://git.rwth-aachen.de/dsma/teaching/deco-lab-ws23/group-3/group3/-/wikis/Roles-and-Responsibilities).

 ## High-Level Overview
-To get a high-level understanding of the application architecture, please read the [High-Level Architecture Overview Wiki Article](https://git.rwth-aachen.de/dsma/teaching/deco-lab-ws23/group-3/group3/-/wikis/High-level-description).
+To get a high-level understanding of the application architecture, purpose, features and potential application domains, please read the [High-Level Overview Wiki Article](https://git.rwth-aachen.de/dsma/teaching/deco-lab-ws23/group-3/group3/-/wikis/High-level-description).

-For a high-level insight into the application purposes and features, please refer to the [High-Level Purposes and Features Wiki Article](https://git.rwth-aachen.de/dsma/teaching/deco-lab-ws23/group-3/group3/-/wikis/High-level-description-of-application-purposes-and-features)